SyndicateProtocol/syndicate-appchains/synd-withdrawals/README.md

 ## Reproducible builds with Nix

+### Architecture

+`synd-withdrawals/`
+- `flake.nix`: top-level entrypoint for `nix *` commands, describes the inputs (both Nix and non-Nix repositories/dependencies) and outputs (packages)
+  - `inherit`s relevant (`synd-*`, `eif.bin`) packages from `nix/packages.nix` to make them available to `nix *` commands
+- `flake.lock`: a lockfile with exact timestamps and hashes of every entry from `inputs` in `flake.nix`
+  - needs to be updated by running `nix flake update` when new input versions are desired
+- `nix/`: supporting files for `flake.nix`
+  - `lib.nix`: some helper functions that don't make sense as "packages"
+  - `packages.nix`: a list of Nix packages built in this repo
+    - packages not `inherit`ed in `flake.nix` are dependencies and not exported to be built separately

+### Running builds and checking hashes

+I will use the `eif.bin` file as an example here.

 1. Install Nix using https://github.com/DeterminateSystems/nix-installer:

 ```sh
 curl -fsSL https://install.determinate.systems/nix | sh -s -- install
 ```

-2. Change to the `synd-withdrawals` directory (containing `flake.nix` file).
+2. Change to the `synd-withdrawals` directory (the one containing `flake.nix` file).

-3. Because Nix might take a long time (5-10 minutes on a MBP M3) to fetch all the dependencies (like nitro and its submodules), I recommend running `nix flake archive` first, so you know you're not stuck on a build, but rather fetching dependencies.
+3. Because Nix might take a long time (~5-10 minutes on a MBP M3) to fetch all the dependencies (like nitro and its submodules), I recommend running `nix flake archive` first, so you know you're not stuck on a build, but rather fetching dependencies.

 4. Run the following command to build the `eif.bin` file: